onion-market-place-directory-git/onion-market-place-directory/README.md

-Update: link is operational and accessible
+Update:  21 July Link is now accessible and operational